ScenarioManager/ScenarioManager/README.md

 1. Download the latest version [here][download latest].
 2. Move the downloaded jar to the `plugins` directory of your server.
+3. Read and complete the necessary steps in server integration.

+## Server Integration

+While I try to keep the amount of work to set this up at a minimum, there are a few things that should be done to greatly improve the experience of using this scenario manager.
+This should be done in a separate plugin/skript than any scenario.

+### Java

+1. Get the instance of the scenario manager with `ScenarioManagerInstace.getScenarioManager()`
+1. GameWorldProvider
+2. GamePlayerProvider
+3. GameProvider
+4. TeamProvider

+### Skript

+This is not currently supported in the skript addon.

+### Kotlin/Scala

+No docs yet but it is basically the same as java.
+Just know how your language does interoperability with Java.
+Note, in Kotlin the ScenarioManager instance is accessed with just `scenarioManager` instead of `ScenarioManagerInstance.getScenarioManager()`.

 ## *I Need Help!*